statgen/pheweb-rg-pipeline/README.md

     - w_hm3.snplist #HapMap SNPs to extract for LDSC analyses (see https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation)
     - eur_w_ld_chr/ #pre-computed LD scores using 1000G Eur (see https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation)
 - When using SumHer:
-    - 1000 Genomes based reference panel from ...
+    - 1000 Genomes based reference panel in PLINK binary format (i.e. can use the 1000 Genome EUR phase 3 files provided by LDSC at https://data.broadinstitute.org/alkesgroup/LDSCORE/1000G_Phase3_plinkfiles.tgz)

 ## How to run